Skip to content ↓

 Elm

-Welcome to Elm class.
 Our class teacher is Miss Kelley.
-We are lucky to have Mrs Burnham (Tuesday through to Friday) and Mrs Kelley (Thursday afternoon) as our HLTAs and Miss King as our teaching assistant (Mondays).
+We are also lucky to be supported by Mrs Burnham (Tuesday to Friday), Mrs Kelley (Thursday afternoons) and Miss King (Monday afternoons).

 Autumn leaf icon